ttbowen/mrwhale/CONTRIBUTING.md

 8. Go through the installation guide on the README.
 9. Make your code changes and commit them.
 10. Push your changes to your forked remote `$ git push -u origin your-command`.
-11. In your browser visit your forked repository and click "Compare & pull request" under "Your recently pushed branches:".
+11. In your browser visit your forked repository and click **"Compare & pull request"** under **"Your recently pushed branches:**".
 12. In your pull request describe a bit about your branch and the changes you made.
-Once you are happy click "Create pull request".
+Once you are happy click **"Create pull request"**.

 ## General guidelines